jiayc1/profilegenerator/README.md

 Description:

 This is a generator that allows HR to create a team and create their profile for view.
-There are three type of team members you can add which is:
+There are three type of team members you can add which are:
 1. Manager
 2. Engineer
 3. Intern